The National Consumers League’s annual guide to help working teens stay safe in the workplace

 In addition to the suspected murder of Jennifer Hammond in 2003, other relatively recent murders:

-- In November 2007, Tracie Anaya Jones, 19, who was a member of a traveling sales crew, was found dead of stab wounds.
+- In November 2007, Tracie Anaya Jones, 19, who was a member of a traveling sales crew, was found dead from stab wounds.
 Originally from Oregon, Jones was last seen working in Little Rock Arkansas before her body was found 150 miles away in Memphis, Tennessee.
-Her killing remains unsolved and was featured on America’s Most Wanted Web site.
+Her killing remains unsolved and was featured on the America’s Most Wanted website.